drowrin/orpheus/content/posts/orpheus-architecture/the-making-of-this-site.md

 I also didn't like having a ton of separate files for all my templates.
 It required extra overhead to remember where everything was.
-The inheritance model excaberated this, as I often had to check multiple files to find something in the chain of inheritance.
+The inheritance model exacerbated this, as I often had to check multiple files to find something in the chain of inheritance.

 I think this could be really cool in a different project.
 A larger project would